 Lockheed Martin is an American global aerospace, defense, security and advanced technologies company with worldwide interests.
-In March 1995 the company was formed by the merger of Lockheed Corporation with Martin Marietta and is headquartered in Bethesda, Maryland, (Washington DC area).
+In March 1995 the company was formed by the merger of Lockheed Corporation with Martin Marietta and is headquartered in Bethesda, Maryland, (Washington DC area), USA.
 Lockheed Martin employs 126,000 people worldwide.

 Lockheed Martin is one of the largest companies in the aerospace, defense, security, and technologies industry.
 The biggest portion of Lockheed Martin’s revenues comes from military sales.
 The company is the largest of US federal government contractors and receives nearly 10% of the funds paid out by the Pentagon.